-The A.A. in Worship Ministry is designed to equip students in music worship ministry areas for the local church and to provide a foundation for developing skills in planning and leading worship and in working with others in a worship ministry.
+The A.L.P. in Worship Ministry is designed to equip students in music worship ministry areas for the local church and to provide a foundation for developing skills in planning and leading worship and in working with others in a worship ministry.
 Students who desire to follow this track should already be highly proficient in either guitar or piano.
 They should also provide evidence of extensive musical and leadership experience.
 An interview with the adviser of the Music Ministry Major may be necessary to determine the readiness of the candidate for this track.
-Graduates who complete the program will be prepared to:
+Graduates who complete this A.L.P. program will be prepared to:

-- Plan and lead worship in a local church - Display leadership skills in developing musical talent and skills in the lives of others
+- Plan and lead worship in a local church. - Display leadership skills in developing musical talent and skills in the lives of others.

-A. .
-A.A.
-CORE REQUIREMENTS
+ADULT LEARNI ADULT LEARNING CORE REQUIREMENTS

-✓ PROGRAM REQUIREMENTS
+WORSHIP MI 17 Hours

-Applied Studies 3
+Applied Studies

-MUS 110, 111 Music Fundamentals 1,2 2
+MUS 110, 111 Music Fundamentals 1 ,2 2

-MUS 120 Music Theory 1 3
+MUS 120 MUS 120 Music Theory 1

-MUS 125 Aural Harmony 1 1
+MUS 125 MUS 125 Aural Harmony 1

-MUS 220 Music Theory 2 3
+MUS 220 MUS 220 Music Theory 2

-MUS 315 Music in Worship 2
+MUS 315 MUS 315 Music in Worship

-WM 350 Designing and Leading Worship 3
+WM 350 Designing & Leading Worship 3

-TOTAL HOURS 63
+TOTAL HOURS 64

-^{}Only three hours from Bible/Theology Electives are required (not six as usually required).
+\Only three hours from Bible & Theology Electives are required (not six as usually required).